 Accidents will happen, but wearing a dental mouth guard while playing contact sports and other risky activities can significantly reduce injuries and damage to your teeth.
-Wearing a sports mouth guard provided by our Sydney dentists offers more protection than products bought from stores.
+Wearing a sports mouth guard provided by our dentists offers more protection than products bought from stores.

 If you grind or clench your teeth at night (a condition called bruxism), we may recommend a dental night guard.
 This helps to protect teeth from wear and relieves the strain on jaw joints, preventing problems such as temporomandibular joint (TMJ) dysfunction.

 Mouth guards can offer vital protection for teeth, jaws and other parts of the mouth by providing a physical barrier and absorbing shocks.